All competitors must start the race carrying all of the following equipment and carry it with them for the duration of the race:

 Parts of the course cross very busy main roads.
 These crossings will be marshalled.
 You must cross roads at the proper crossing points.
 Please follow and obey the instructions of the marshals and special constables at the road crossings.

 Dogs are not permitted to accompany competitors.

 If you are unable to continue or you realise that you will not reach the cut-off points in time, you may have to retire.
 Any competitor retiring from the race must either report to a marshal or telephone Race Control on the number that will be printed on the reverse of each race number.
 Race numbers will be removed from competitors retiring from the event.
 Do not drop out of the race without notifying a marshal or Race Control, otherwise emergency services will be mobilised to search for you on the fells.

 Transport will be arranged from Port Erin and Douglas to the start of the race in Ramsey only.
 Details will be provided separately.
-There will also be a facility for bags to be carried from the start to the finish of the Ultra in Port Erin.
-This facility will also apply to Mountain Race competitors starting at St Johns.
+No transport is provided for the Half Mountain Marathon as there is a regular public bus service to St Johns (see www.bus.im – services 5 & 6).
+There will also be a facility for bags to be carried from the start to the finish of the Marathon in Port Erin.
+This facility will also apply to Half Mountain Marathon competitors starting at St Johns.

 Team Event (Marathon only)

 Only bona fide clubs and HM Services teams allowed.
 First three runners from a club to complete the full course to count.
 Team positions decided on aggregate time.

 Meals can be purchased at the Bay Hotel in Port Erin all day.
 The Bay is located on the southerly end of Port Erin promenade.
 If you plan on eating here please contact Marcel on 01624 832084.